matthiaszarzecki/SwiftUIApiOfIceAndFire/README.md

 - Skeleton Loading Views
 - Major Houses Display
 - Downloader-Protocol for unit-test mocking
+- SwiftLint

 Todo:
 - Nicer Widgets
 - Open House-page on tap on widget
 - Timeout on Main Screen
-- Tap tabbar icons to reset view
+- Tap tabbar icons to reset views
 - More Unit-Tests
 - More Unit-tests for ViewModels
+- Figure out more elegant way to return manual error on bad url in combine-call

 Nice to Have:
 - CodeCov integration in CICD